 Generally, no. NIH will not allow duplicate or highly overlapping applications to be under review at the same time.
 This includes: 1) a new (A0) application that is submitted before issuance of the summary statement from the review of an overlapping new (A0) or resubmission (A1) application; and 2) a resubmission (A1) application that is submitted before issuance of the summary statement from the review of the previous new (A0) application.
 (NOT-OD-14-074)

 Yes.
 Investigators should take into account the scores of the previous application, the reviewer comments, and advice from NIH program staff when deciding whether to submit the application as new.
 Should you decide to submit the application as new, take advantage of the comments from reviewers to reshape your application, but remember, you should not directly reference the previous review in the new application.
+If the previous application was a renewal resubmission, the new application should not include a Progress Report or a Progress Report Publication List.
 Work from the prior funding period should be presented as preliminary data and/or rationale for the proposed research.
 Publications from the prior work may be cited in the reference list, as applicable, and/or listed in the biosketches of the investigators.

 You may withdraw an A1 application before the date of review and submit another A1 for a later, appropriate due date.
 Note that NIH will not accept a resubmission application that is submitted later than 37 months after the due date of the initial (A0) application (see NOT-OD-10-140).